The Complete Guide to the Best Chinese Translators in 2023

 iTranslate can process text, image and voice translation, and truly excels at the latter.
 Simply press the microphone button, speak and get an instant translation.

 To get a translation, users simply speak Chinese into the app.
 The Chinese will be transcribed into the appropriate characters and then translated into English.
-Because the translation happens in written form, there is no audio available.
+The translation is in written form with no audio available.

 Aside from voice translation, Baidu Translate has a phrasebook for common Chinese phrases and their English meanings.
-And, for multilingual users, the app also supports translation from Chinese into Korean or Japanese.
+For multilingual users, the app also supports translations in 21 languages.

 11. Best Real-time Voice Translator: Skype Translator

-With other voice translation apps, you have to pause while the translator works, read the text or listen to the audio and only then proceed with your conversation.
+With other voice translation apps, you have to pause while the translator works, read the text or listen to the audio before you proceed with your conversation.
+This isn’t the case with Skype Translator.

-A project currently being developed by Microsoft, Skype Translator uses advanced technology to allow for Skype video calls to be immediately translated from one language to another.
-A Chinese speaker’s words will be actively translated into English via cloud software, and vice versa.
+The app uses advanced technology to allow Skype video calls to be immediately translated from one language to another.
+A Chinese speaker’s words will be actively translated into English via cloud software and vice versa.

 Tips for Using the Best Chinese Translators

 When you’re a beginner, it’s okay to make heavy use of translation apps.
-However, you shouldn’t use the translation as a crutch, or think that you’ve learned a word simply by looking it up—sometimes that new word will stick in your brain, and sometimes it won’t.
+However, you shouldn’t use the translation as a crutch, or think you’ve learned a word simply by looking it up, as it won’t always stick in your brain.

-As your Chinese ability increases, you should endeavor to slowly reduce your reliance on translation apps.
-Try to understand new words by context, as these analytical skills are exactly what you need to exercise to move up in fluency.
+As your Chinese ability increases, you should slowly reduce your reliance on translation apps.
+Try to understand new words by context, as these analytical skills are exactly what you need to increase your fluency.

 Eventually, by the time you’ve reached an advanced Chinese level, you should only be using translators to look up the odd unknown character.

-While translators have come a long way in recent years, they’re still far from perfect.
-This means that there will almost always be errors in the translations produced by these apps, and these errors become more numerous when you have more characters to input.
+While translators have come a long way, they’re still far from perfect.
+This means there will almost always be errors in what even the best Chinese translator apps produce.
+These errors become more apparent when you have more characters to input.

-A final thing to keep in mind when using translators is that while they are indeed very useful, they can in no way replace formal Chinese study and a good teacher.
+A final thing to keep in mind when using translators is that while they’re very useful, they can’t completely replace formal Chinese study and a good teacher.

 All in all, translators come in many forms and are valuable companions for the eager Chinese learner.